History of the Blues

 Although the blues evolved in the southern states of the USA from the late 19th century, it has lots of musical influences from Africa.

-African slaves brought their musical traditions with them when they were transported to work in the North American colonies.
+African enslaved people brought their musical traditions with them when they were transported to work in the North American colonies.
 Early types of African American music included spirituals (religious songs using vocal harmony) and work songs.

 Work songs were sung rhythmically in time with the task being done.
 They used call and response in which phrases from a lead singer were followed by the other singers.
 African music combined with the folk music of the white European settlers to produce new styles of music.